nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addMember NAME -p PHONE_NUMBER -e EMAIL [-r ROLE]`

 * NAME field can take on any values with alphanumeric characters.
-* If role field is not specified, person will be assigned a default role of member.
+* If ROLE field is not specified, person will be assigned a default role of member.

 Examples:
 * `addMember Dylan -p 64529356 -e dylan@gmail.com`